raneboy/my-learning-note/README.md

 # my-learning-note
-* This repossitory is my revision note
+* This repossitory is revision note